m-dadej/MarSwitching.jl/docs/src/index.md

 [![codecov](https://codecov.io/gh/m-dadej/MarSwitching.jl/graph/badge.svg?token=AANR7304QU)](https://codecov.io/gh/m-dadej/MarSwitching.jl)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 MarSwitching.jl is a package for estimating Markov switching dynamic models (also called regime switching) for Julia.
-This is a class of models with time-varying coefficients depending on an unobservable state/regime that follows Markov process.
+This is a class of models with time-varying coefficients depending on an unobservable state/regime that follows a Markov process.
 The package provides tools for estimation, inference and simulation of the models.

 **Author**: Mateusz Dadej, m.dadej at unibs.it